AdeleyeAnne/DSA-CAPSTONE-PROJECT./EXCEL PROJECT.md

 = IF([@Discount%]<=10, "0–10%",
   IF([@Discount%]<=20, "11–20%",
   IF([@Discount%]<=30, "21–30%", ...)))
-Product Review
+5. Product Review
 = IF(Rating Count < 1000, "Fewer than 1000", "Greater than")
-Scaling Factor Calculation
+6. Scaling Factor Calculation
 = Average Rating + (Rating Count / 1000)
+- These calculated columns played a vital role in deriving actionable insights

 ### 📋Analysis Tasks
 1. What is the average discount percentage by product category?